storj/docs/app/(docs)/object-mount/appendix/s3-credentials/page.md

 {% /tabs %}

-_See the [](docId:aish4shuiheeZaig) article for additional credential options and endpoint formatting details._
+_See the Advanced Guide article [](docId:aish4shuiheeZaig) for additional credential options and endpoint formatting details._

 ## Securing Your S3 Credentials